CQCL/pytket-quantinuum/docs/index.md

 - cancelling - The job is in the process of being cancelled.
 - cancelled - The job has been cancelled.

-The status of the job can be checked with by using the `circuit_status` method.
-To cancel a job simply use the `cancel` method and supply the job handle as a parameter.
+The status of the job can be checked with by using the {py:meth}`~.QuantinuumBackend.circuit_status` method.
+To cancel a job simply use the {py:meth}`~.QuantinuumBackend.cancel` method and supply the job handle as a parameter.

 # Additional Backend Capabilities